bluzelle/api/source/index.html.md

 # Getting Bluzelle

-> Our client JavaScript library can be installed through `npm`
+> Our client JavaScript library can be installed through `npm`.

 ```shell
 npm install bluzelle